junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 Before any implementation or deployment, understand the credential management approach:

 1. **Credential Architecture**: The system uses AWS Secrets Manager for all credentials, with references stored in DynamoDB.
-Study `lld/secrets-manager/aws-referencing-v1.0.md` and `hld/aws-secrets-summary.md` to understand this pattern.
+Study `lld/secrets-manager/aws-referencing-v1.0.md` to understand this pattern.

 2. **Local Testing**: When implementing functionality locally, request necessary test credentials from the human supervisor.
 These should match the format defined in the secrets architecture.